 Get your feather duster and carefully dust your house.
 Take a few extra minutes to be sure you dust well.
 No “go around” jobs as my mom would call it, that meant you had to lift up everything when you dusted you couldn’t just “go around” each item.

-When you have 15-minutes, take a laundry basket (or similar sized basket) and walk through you home quickly picking up items (shoes, toys, books, magazines, TV remotes, etc….) that are out of place.
+When you have 10-minutes, take a laundry basket (or similarly sized basket) and walk through your home quickly picking up items (shoes, toys, books, magazines, TV remotes, etc….) that are out of place.
 Put them in your basket.
 As you walk through each room, return the misplaced items to the correct place.

 If you have two story house, you can do one floor at a time.
-You might find it help to include a small basket at the top of the stairs or foot of stairs for items that need to be returned up or down stairs.
+You might find it helpful to include a small basket at the top of the stairs or foot of stairs for items that need to be returned up or downstairs.
 Make it a house rule to empty the basket if you go up or down the stairs.

 9. Change the Sheets on One Bed